 The kids are finally going back to school, and you uncover an unruly pile of paper accumulated during the year that you will need for your tax return.
 “Oh, how I wish I had a better way to organize these records!” you mutter under your breath.
 Well, it’s never to late to start, and certainly a good time to get ready for next year.
+It’s important to get organized for tax time.
 The three-folder tax filing system may help you kick the “pile it and file it later” approach, and organize your records.

 Folder 1: Income

 Use this folder to hold every penny that you earn during the year:

 Keep a cover sheet in the folder and list all income sources and the amounts earned as the year progresses.
 After year-end, when the 1099s and W-2s arrive, verify the income on your cover sheet.